June 8 - July 20, 2024

 If a student withdraws from the program at any point between acceptance and departure, the student forfeits their deposit plus any additional expenses that the Stone Center cannot recover from program providers.
 Prior to 15 days before the program start date, a student may submit a written withdrawal request to be considered for a refund of up to 75% of the program fee (deposit excluded).
 Refund requests received less than 15 days before the program start date will only be eligible for a maximum of 25% refund of the program fees (deposit excluded).
 Students withdrawing after the program start date will not be eligible for any refund.

 The Stone Center is committed to making all its programs accessible to all students.
-Persons requiring special facilities or accommodations should notify the Program Manager as soon as possible.
+Persons requiring special facilities or accommodations should notify the Stone Center as soon as possible.
 All effort will be made to accommodate their needs, but students should be aware that reasonable accommodation may be required.

 Phone: (504) 862 – 8629